-Kevin Robert Brooks believes that the young boy sculpted as a child, hardened in the walls of confinement and further isolated from the clutches of reality, had now embarked on a mission of evil from which their was no turning back, as his collection for the afterlife was now underway.
+Donald Lee Bujok served only eleven years of a life sentence, before being released from Old Montana Prison on December 17th 1968.
+Three days later the Zodiac Killer announced his arrival to the world, as the lonely turnout on Lake Herman Road would testify to, one dark night in Northern California.
+Kevin Robert Brooks believes that the young man taunted as a child, hardened in the walls of confinement and further isolated from the clutches of reality, had now embarked on a mission of evil from which there was no turning back, with his collection of slaves for the afterlife now underway.

-Since that day the killer has bombarded the press with a multitude of letters, ciphers and postcards to keep his legacy alive, inherent of a man that yearned the attention, he so clearly lacked at some point during his life, but is that life that of Donald Lee Bujok?.
+However, the day the killer shuffled away from the crime scene at Washington and Cherry, may have been indicative of a man whose failing health was to finally curtail his brief but deadly reign of terror.
+Since that day, the Zodiac Killer bombarded the newspapers with a multitude of letters, ciphers and postcards in order to keep his legacy alive, and possibly inherent of a man that yearned the attention he so clearly lacked during his formative years.
+But is that life that of Donald Lee Bujok?.

 Fingerprinting has since ruled out Donald Lee Bujok to those held on file, after samples sent to the investigatory bodies by Kevin Robert Brooks apparently failed to provide a match - as it has done so for many previous suspects before him.
 It appears that DNA could be the final hope for this 20th century crime in becoming a 21st century resolution.
 But the wait continues.